EURAMAS/eumas2026/README.md

-EUMAS2025: European Workshop on MultiAgent Systems
+EUMAS2026: The 23rd European Conference on Multi-Agent Systems